Model#

 Classification of Models#

-Various types of problems can be solved with GAMS.
-Note that the type of the model must be known before it may be solved.
+Various types of problems can be solved with GAMSPy.
+Note that the model type must be specified before solving.
 The model types are briefly discussed in this section.
-GAMS checks that the model is in fact the type the user thinks it is, and issues explanatory error messages if it discovers a mismatch - for instance, that a supposedly linear model contains nonlinear terms.
-Some problems may be solved in more than one way, and the user has to choose which way to use.
-For instance, if there are binary or integer variables in the model, it can be solved either as a MIP or as a RMIP.
+GAMSPy verifies that the model is of the specified type and issues error messages if there is a mismatch, such as when a supposedly linear model contains nonlinear terms.
+Some problems can be solved in multiple ways, and the user must choose the appropriate method.
+For example, if the model contains binary or integer variables, it can be solved either as a MIP or as an RMIP.

 Model Type